World Rugby Handbook

 (c) The monitoring of the implementation of the mission, strategic goals and plans and annual business plan, operational plan and budgets of World Rugby and assessment of performance against key performance indicators;

-(d) The appointment of persons to, and removal of persons from, Standing Committees, advisory groups and working parties and the supervision of such Standing Committees, advisory groups, working parties and World Rugby trading companies, excluding Rugby World Cup Limited and its associated entities subject to paragraph (e) below.
-The Executive Committee shall receive reports from the Rugby Committee and Regulations Committee in relation to proposed Law and Regulation changes respectively, upon which it may comment to Council without amending the recommendations of the relevant Standing Committee in this respect only;
+(d) The appointment of persons to, and removal of persons from, Standing Committees, advisory groups and working parties and the supervision of such Standing Committees, advisory groups, working parties and World Rugby Group entities (excluding Rugby World Cup Limited and its associated entities) subject to paragraph (e) below.
+The Executive Committee shall receive reports from the Rugby Committee and Regulations Committee in relation to proposed Laws of the Game and Regulations changes respectively, upon which it may comment to Council without amending the recommendations of the relevant Standing Committee in this respect only;

 (e) The appointment of persons to, following proposals from the Nominations Committee, and removal of persons from, the Board of Rugby World Cup Limited.
 The Board of Rugby World Cup Limited shall be accountable to the Executive Committee and the Executive Committee shall receive reports from the Board of Rugby World Cup Limited but for the avoidance of doubt the Executive Committee shall have no power to overrule any decision of the Board of Rugby World Cup Limited;

 (f) The formulation and implementation of good corporate governance principles and practices;

 (g) To ensure that World Rugby operates as an effective business and member services organisation;

 (h) To appoint a firm of chartered accountants to conduct the audit for the members of the World Rugby Group for the ensuing year;